livingdocsIO/documentation/content/reference-docs/sdk/_index.md

 #### I need my own design

-Currently, you can only use embedded designs in your livingdocs editor. [getting started with your own design](https://developers.livingdocs.io/getting_started)
+Currently, you can only use embedded designs in your Livingdocs Editor. [getting started with your own design](https://developers.livingdocs.io/getting_started)

 Otherwise you can use one of the given design in the editor and adapt the rendering on your side.
 For the delivery rendering you can have a local copy of our magazine design and adjust the HTML / CSS for the rendering.
 This means that you will write in the Livingdocs editor in our prebuilt design but render to your own custom design using the SDK.